-Assume that the program I taken as input by the Specialize procedure, contains $j \ge 1$ clauses that define the predicate unsafe and they are of the form:
+Let us assume that the CLP program I taken as input by the Specialize procedure contains $j \ge 1$ clauses that define the predicate unsafe and they are of the form:

 '''

-unsafe: -c_1(X), A_1(X), ..., unsafe: -c_i(X), A_i(X)
+unsafe: -c_1(X), A_1(X), ..., unsafe: -c_j(X), A_j(X)

 '''

 where $c_1(X), \ldots, c_j(X)$ are either atoms or constraints, and $A_1(X), \ldots, A_j(X)$ are atoms.
-(Here and in the rest of this section by c(X) and A(X) we denote a constraint or an atom, respectively, whose variables are among those in the tuple X.) For instance, if I is the CLP encoding of the interpreter of our imperative language (see clauses 6-8 of Section 5), we have that j is $1, c_1(X)$ is initConf(X), and $A_1(X)$ is reach(X).
+(Here and in the rest of this section by c(X) and A(X) we denote a constraint or an atom, respectively, whose variables are among those in the tuple X.) For instance, if program I is the CLP program P1 of Section 5, we have that j is 1, $c_1(X)$ is the atom initConf(X), and $A_1(X)$ is the atom reach(X).

-The Specialize procedure modifies the initial program I by propagating the information present in the constraints $c_1(X), \ldots, c_j(X)$ , which characterize the initial or the error configurations.
+The Specialize procedure modifies the initial program I by propagating the information present in the constraints $c_1(X), \ldots, c_j(X)$ that characterize the initial or the error configuration.
 (The fact that they characterize either an initial or an error configuration depends on the number of applications of the Reverse procedure.)
-This propagation of information is realized by the unfolding steps.
-In particular, by unfolding we may be able to discover that the atom unsafe has a successful derivation, and hence the given imperative program is unsafe.
-Alternatively, by unfolding we may add constraints that are inconsistent with the ones occurring in the constrained facts (if any), and by folding we may derive mutually recursive predicates, and hence these predicates will have no constrained facts and we infer that the given imperative program is safe.
+This propagation of information is realized by unfolding steps.
+In particular, by these unfoldings we may discover that the atom unsafe has a successful derivation, and hence the given imperative program is unsafe.
+Alternatively, by unfolding we may add constraints that are inconsistent with the ones occurring in the constrained facts (if any), and by folding we may derive mutually recursive predicates with no constrained facts, and hence infer that the given imperative program is safe.